Blog

 Authenticate and authorise every access request using all available data signals — identity, location, device health, and behaviour patterns.

-Use least privilege access
+Enforce the least privilege access model

 Grant users only the minimum access required for their current task.
 The least privilege access model limits the blast radius of any compromise.